The Faceless Ones

 Me: Pauline Collins to her friends.

 Sue: I love Pauline Collins.
-She was great in those Upstairs, Downstairs episodes you forced me to watch last month.
+She was great in those Upstairs, Downstairs episodes that you made me watch last month.
+Her hat is terrible, though.
+It doesn’t even fit her!
+I bet the Doctor ends up wearing it, too.

-When the Doctor fails to get through to the pig-headed Commandant, he threatens to blow up air traffic control up with a fake bomb.
+Feeling frustrated, the Doctor threatens to blow up air traffic control with a fake bomb.

-Sue: You couldn’t make jokes about bombs in airports now.
-You don’t even have to be in an airport when you make them.
+Sue: You can’t even make jokes about bombs in airports nowadays.
+You don’t even have to be in the airport when you make them.
+It’s a different world now.

 Sue: That’s a very disturbing image.
-Is Polly dead?
-Is she going to leave the series?
-And will Shirley Valentine be the next companion?
-She’ll probably have to tone her accent down a bit, if she is.
+So is Polly dead?
+Is she leaving the series?
+Will Shirley Valentine be the new companion?
+She’ll have to tone her Liverpudlian accent down if she does.

 Episode 3